EEN421/EEN421.github.io/_posts/QWEN.md

 They decide whether a particular class of request is permitted.

-And if their service is unavailable, neither your prompt engineering nor your subscription tier will make the API answer.
+And if their service is unavailable — or if their classifier thinks your forensic analysis looks a little too much like an attack — neither your prompt engineering nor your subscription tier will make the API answer.

 ---